maoosi/pickle.scss/README.md

 ## Installation

-First, add Pickle.scss as dependency into your project:
+First, add Pickle as dependency into your project:

 ```bash
 yarn add kuizto/pickle.scss#master
 ```

-Then, import and initiate Pickle.scss using Sass:
+Then, import and initiate using Sass:

 ```scss
 /* Import Pickle.scss */